 Still, there are some issues with ExpressVPN in China or, more specifically, with the fact that it is not ideally suited to by-pass Deep Packet Inspection (DPI).
 Customer reports claim that Express is dependable in China, but the fact that they don’t provide a “stealth protocol” to avoid DPI is somewhat of a disadvantage.

 The bottom line of our ExpressVPN vs HideMyAss comparison is fairly straightforward.
 HMA’s saving grace is the fact that it provides users with above-average speeds.
 This makes it suitable for streaming and gaming, for instance, but it does not actually guarantee your online security and privacy, which, at least for some users, defeats the purpose of a VPN.
 On the other hand, ExpressVPN offers everything HMA can give you plus airtight online protection.

-Sure, at $8.32 a month for a 12-month plan, ExpressVPN is slightly more expensive than HideMyAss, which can be purchased for $4.99/month on a two year offer.
+Sure, at $8.32 a month for a 12-month plan, ExpressVPN is slightly more expensive than HideMyAss, which can be purchased for $2.99/month on a three year offer.
 But ExpressVPN makes up tenfold for this minimal difference in pricing, which is partly why we recommend it as the better service.

 Nadin has been tinkering with computers and gadgets for as long as she can remember.
 She has extensive knowledge about various topics, including IoT, Linux, digital security, and more.
 Nowadays, she works as an IT network professional and writes helpful guides in her free time.